 Like the many smaller rivers and streams that run together to form the mighty Mississippi, the Minnesota Heartland is an impressive confluence of elements.

-It's where the hardwoods meet the prairie, home to many of our 10,000 lakes, and where the world-famous Mississippi River begins its long trip south.
-And linking it all together, scenic bike trails weave around crystal lakes and over wooded hills, providing many miles of paved and off-road adventures.
+It's where the hardwoods meet the prairie and where the world-famous Mississippi River begins its long trip south.
+And it's home to many of our 10,000 lakes.
+Linking it all together, scenic bike trails weave around crystal lakes and over wooded hills, providing many miles of paved and off-road adventures.

 Plan your next trip to the Minnesota Heartland with these four unbelievable, unforgettable bicycling experiences in mind.

 The unmistakable, craterous and red Cuyuna landscape was forged from 70 years of iron ore mining, a long-time specialty here in northern Minnesota.
 But after the mines closed, Cuyuna sat dormant for over three decades – abandoned like so many other former industrial sites.
 In the years since, nature has worked to reclaim the area’s Mars-like topography: Water has filled the pits, and trees have once again rooted on the rugged landscape.
 In other words, perfect conditions for mountain biking have formed.

 Rehabilitated as the Cuyuna Country State Recreation Area in 2011, the post-industrial landscape was transformed into a world-class adventure destination with more than 50 miles of purpose-built mountain bike trails ranging from moderate to extremely difficult.
 Several loops of singletrack were carved into the rocky terrain, circling mine lakes and winding through woods and over steep hills.
 Elevated areas offer outstanding views of the landscape’s many mine lakes and natural lakes.
 More than 20 miles of trails are groomed for winter fat biking, which has earned Cuyuna a reputation as one of the country’s premier year-round bicycling destinations.